Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

+Correcting for multiple comparisons (mcc) reduced the probabilities of falsely identifying a non-zero covariance to 0.05 and 0.04 under the neighbourhood structure and 0.03 and 0.04 under the autoregessive structure (Table~\ref{tab1}, $\hat{\Lambda}_{13}$ and $\hat{\Lambda}_{23}$ $1- \mbox{Pr}\{0 \in HPDI_{mcc}\}$).

+Power estimates under the neighbourhood structure were reduced to 0.94 and 0.71 under the autogressive structure (Table~\ref{tab1}, $\hat{\Lambda}_{12}$ $1- \mbox{Pr}\{0 \in HPDI_{mcc}\}$).
+A higher estimated power was expected under the neighbourhood structure since all data were simulated under the neighbourhood structure.

+Reducing the covariance between virus 1 and virus 2 ($\Lambda_{12}=-0.25$) decreased the power from 0.94 (under the neighbourhood structure with the multiple comparisons correction) to 0.64 and a further reduction to $\Lambda_{12}=-0.1$ reduced the corresponding power to 0.22.
+Therefore, as expected, this test has high power to detect strong associations but lacks the ability to detect an association between viruses with a small dependency.

-By taking the absolute difference, $d$, between the true relative risks and the estimated relative risks using $W_{neigh}$ we found the estimated pattern of relative risks across the time frame of this simulation followed closely to the true relative risks (Figure~\ref{figSS_RR}).
-We found very similar results using $W_{auto}$.
-This sumulation study illustrates our method can accurately estimate the relative risk of each virus across the time frame of the simulation and is viable tool in modelling multivariate time series data.
+This simulation study illustrates our method can powerfully and accurately estimate the relative risk of each virus across the time frame of the simulation whilst controlling the familywise error rate and is an important new tool in modelling multivariate time series data.